 So most of what we know about Angleton was carefully orchestrated and scripted by the man himself.
 In all probability, this includes most of the "dirt" and apparently incriminating data points.

-"Actually, I didn't know whether to believe Angleton at all." - Stephen Jay Epstein
+"Actually, I didn't know whether to believe Angleton at all." - Epstein again

 No final word on Angleton's legacy, of course.
 The final consideration is that Angleton himself was a mole: one of his own disciples concluded as much.
 As for a final verdict on his technique, history appears to be on the Kingfisher's side.
 Epstein makes a good case, though it does boil down to the Broken Clock Principle.
 The existence of any moles in the FBI and CIA would be enough to validate Angleton -- surely that's setting the bar on intellectual achievement a little too low, even by American standards.
 And let's not forget, despite his pivotal role in US history James Angleton was very much an Italian.

 "Persons having the deepest and most legitimate insights into intelligence matters are most scrupulous in their trusteeship of such knowledge and that the penchant for sensational revelations is the near monopoly of the charlatans and pretenders who scavenge along the flanks of the intelligence enterprise." - Frank Wisner